performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Extracting the Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-information extractionA suggested approach to writing a PMDA is to write
+A suggested approach to writing a PMDA is to write
 a standalone program to extract the values from the target domain and
 then incorporate this program into the PMDA framework.
 This approach
 avoids concurrent debugging of two distinct problems: